 There is no doubt that Christo’s life experiences have shaped his unique approach to offering accredited Mental Health and Suicide First Aid courses.

 His story gives you a clear insight into why and how he became such an engaging and effective teacher.

 Becoming a high flyer

 Christo developed a passion for flying and his dedication was rewarded when he was selected to become a pilot in the Royal Air Force.
 He then became a commercial airline pilot where flew for a regional carrier for 12 years.
 In his own words, Christo explains why he loves flying…

 Becoming a ‘grounded’ person

-After more than decade Christo lost his job as a commercial pilot and his unflinching recollections of how that felt have informed his understanding of mental health…
+After more than a decade Christo lost his job as a commercial pilot and his unflinching recollections of how that felt have informed his understanding of mental health…

 When my passion was ripped away from me, it hurt.
 It really hurt!
 I could no longer escape the stresses and strains of life in my usual way.
 Instead, I numbed the pain with over-eating, drinking and unhealthy living.

-The short-term grieving process of redundancy took its toll on my mental health and reminded me of the pain and confusion when my uncle died by suicide when I was a young boy.
+The grieving process of redundancy took its toll on my mental health and reminded me of the pain and confusion that occurs when people are bereaved by suicide.
 I denied it was even happening.
 I was frustrated and angry.
 I bargained with guilt.
 This was followed by despair, grief and immense sadness.

 Then came the acceptance of the loss… and finally, the acceptance of hope.